-8.8.3 Keyboard, remote controller test
+8.8.3 Keyboard

-The keyboard test checks the controls on the display unit and remote controller for proper operation.
+The keyboard test checks the controls on the display unit for proper operation.

 - 1. Press the MENU key to show the menu.

 - 2. Press the SYSTEM CONFIGURATION soft key.

 - 3. Press the SYSTEM SETUP soft key.

 - 4. Press the TEST & CLEAR soft key.

 - 5. Press the KEYBOARD & REMOTE TEST soft key.
+REMOTE TEST has no use.

-Screen for testing keyboard, remote controller
+Screen for testing keyboard

-- 6. Operate each control on the keyboard and remote controller one by one.
+- 6. Operate each control on the keyboard one by one.
 A key is functioning properly if its on-screen location "fills" in black when the key is pressed.
 For the ENTER knob and Trackball, rotate them to show their X-Y positions digitally, and push the ENTER knob to confirm its function. - 7.
-Press the CLEAR key three times on the display unit or remote controller to escape from the test. - 8.
+Press the CLEAR key three times to escape from the test. - 8.
 Press the MENU key to close the menu.